 Another popular way of dabbing is by using a vaporizer.
 Portable vaporizers called vape pens automatically heat the concentrate while eliminating smoke.
 Disposable vaporizer cartridges are sold at dispensaries, along with portable vape pens, which make consuming concentrates on the go easy and discreet.

 Highly concentrated cannabis oil is a sticky resin that is usually taken orally.
 Cannabis oils can be consumed several ways, including capsules, syringes, and edibles.
-Cannabis oils are frequently used by people with severe pain or those who are combating cancer.
-It is recommended that cancer patients consume one gram daily of cannabis oil for a 90-day period.

 Hemp oil is also a concentrate, but it contains trace amounts of THC and high amounts of CBD.
 Hemp oil can also be consumed in capsules and edibles.
-Hemp oil is extremely popular with people suffering from seizures and epilepsy.
-It also has excellent anti-inflammatory qualities for people suffering from arthritis and multiple sclerosis.

 Oral sprays are a convenient way to consume cannabis oil because they come in small bottles with a spray pump.
 You just spray the oil under your tongue for fast pain relief.
 One pump a day keeps the doctor away.
 Cannabis oil concentrate sprays also come in different flavors, so if you don’t like the taste of one, you can always try another.
-Hemp oil sprays are also available in different flavors if you want pain relief without the mind-altering effects of THC.
+Hemp oil sprays are also available in different flavors if you want the effects without the mind-altering effects of THC.

 Tinctures are a liquid type of cannabis concentrate that comes in a little bottle with a dropper dispenser.
 It is made using alcohol or apple cider vinegar to extract THC and CBD.
 To consume tinctures, you just put a drop under your tongue.
 It can also be mixed with food and drinks for slower absorption into your system.
 Tinctures were considered an effective medicine and were very popular in the early 1900s, before hemp was prohibited in the 1930s.